psteiner/SDL_Pong/README.md

 ## Features TBD

+* Document code (functions, etc.)
+* Make Robot AI more 'human':
-* Prefer robot intercepting ball with middle of paddle
+  * Intercept ball with middle of paddle
-* Sound effects
+  * Add an 'overshoot' random factor
+  * Move the paddle toward the middle of the screen after a volley
 * Use environment variable to control console logging and in-game stats output
-* function documentation
-* Release build
+* Add Release build to makefile
 * License
-* Packaging and distribution
+* Add packaging and distribution to makefile (build an installer exe with NSIS?)
-* Cross-platform build
+* Cross-platform builds?
   * Windows (done)
   * Linux
   * Macintosh